Invest in Your Future and Plan for Success

 Tuition & Fees

-DNP program costs include 9 credit hours @ $6,000 per semester for 5 consecutive semesters.
+DNP program costs include 9 credit hours at $6,000 per semester for 5 consecutive semesters.
 Total DNP program cost for 45 credit hours is $30,000.

-The DNP program is delivered in a hybrid (on-line/on-campus) format.
-Students must come to campus once a month for two consecutive days; other program content is delivered online.
-This hybrid format provides students the opportunity to maintain full-time employment while completing the DNP program.
-The program does not cover any travel or accommodation expenses.
+- Travel and Accommodation (Varies by Student) - The DNP program is delivered in a hybrid (online/on-campus) format.
+Students must come to campus once a month for two consecutive days, typically a Friday and Saturday.
+Program tuition and fees do not cover any travel or accommodation expenses, so students traveling to the Austin area for on-campus learning should include these expenses in their planning The program’s hybrid format provides students the opportunity to maintain full-time employment while completing the DNP program.

 Financial Support